kubernetes/kubernetes/docs/design/service_accounts.md

 ## Motivation

-Processes in Pods may need to call the Kubernetes API.
+Processes in Pods may need to call the LMKTFY API.
 For example:
   - scheduler
   - replication controller
   - minion controller